 Brief History & Bio: I graduated from Ithaca College in 1990, with a B.S. in Exercise Science.
 After continuing my undergraduate education at SUNY Cortland, I completed a second B.S. in 1992, this time in Mathematics.
-In the Fall of 1992, I moved to Syracuse to pursue graduate work in Mathematics and completed an M.S. in mathematics, in 1994, at Syracuse University.
-Continuing at SU, I finished a Ph.D. in Mathematics in the area of probability and a second M.S. in applied statistics, in May of 1999.
-In August of 1999 we, which at the time included my wife Janice and our son Liam (born April 1998), moved to the Twin Ports (Duluth, MN and Superior, WI), and I started a position as an assistant professor of mathematics at University of Wisconsin Superior.
-The following June (2000) our family expanded to include Pierce.
-After two fun years in the Twin Ports, our family moved "back east" to Ithaca, NY where I am now an associate professor of mathematics at Ithaca College, returning me back to where I started.
-We added to our family again in March 2002, with the addition of Owen.
-Just as things were starting to settle down, our fourth child, Hugh was born in June 2004.
+In the fall of 1992, I moved to Syracuse to pursue graduate work in Mathematics and completed an M.S. in mathematics, in 1994, at Syracuse University.
+Continuing at SU, I finished a Ph.D. in Mathematics in the area of probability theory (stochastic processes) and a second M.S. in Applied Statistics, in May of 1999.
+In August of 1999 we, which at the time included my wife and first son, moved to the Twin Ports (Duluth, MN and Superior, WI), and I started a position as an assistant professor of mathematics at University of Wisconsin Superior.
+The following June (2000) our family expanded to include our second son.
+After two fun years in the Twin Ports, we moved "back east" to Ithaca, NY where I am now a professor of mathematics and recently served as the director of the Ithaca College Honors Program.
+Over the next couple of years, we had our third and fourth sons.

-As an undergraduate at Ithaca College I was a three year varsity oarsmen and raced in eights and occasionally fours, during the semesters.
-In the summers, I've competed in singles, doubles, and quads.
-Since then I've done various activities to stay in shape.
+As an undergraduate at Ithaca College, I was a three-year varsity oarsman and raced in eights and occasionally fours, during the semesters.
+In the summers, I have competed in singles, doubles, and quads.
+Since then I have done various activities to stay in shape.
 While in graduate school I picked up short track speed skating and then followed that up with inline skating.
 I also played a lot of squash and did some canoeing.
-During my two years in Wisconsin, I did a lot of running and inline skating.
-While there, I ran a marathon, Grandma's Marathon in Duluth MN in June 2001 (3:34:58, 799 out of 4271 men, 932 out of 6699 overall), and skated an inline marathon (26 miles), Northshore Inline Marathon in Duluth MN in Sept 1999 (1:29:16).
-I've also competed in a canoe marathon (Whitney Point Canoe Marathon, June 1998) and was on a top 5 team in the Winter Great Race in Auburn in Feb 1998.
-These days you will find me biking to work all year long, yes even in snow and rain, rowing in the summer, and in the winter running and downhill skiiing.
-Other hobbies of mine include making homebrew beer, gardening, and making my own pizza.
-And, of course, most of my "spare" time is spent with my family (Janice, Liam, Pierce, Owen, & Hugh).
+During my two years in Wisconsin, I ran a marathon (Grandma's Marathon in Duluth MN in June 2001, (3:34:58, 799 out of 4271 men, 932 out of 6699 overall), and skated an inline marathon (26 miles, Northshore Inline Marathon in Duluth MN in Sept 1999 1:29:16 -top 10 in my age group).
+I have also competed in a canoe marathon (Whitney Point Canoe Marathon, June 1998) and was on a top five team in the Winter Great Race in Auburn in Feb 1998.
+These days you will find me biking (often to work) and rowing in the summer, and in the winter running and downhill skiing.
+Other hobbies of mine include making homebrew beer, gardening, raising chickens for eggs, and making pizza.

 -- Lazarus Long, main character in Robert A. Heinlein's book Time Enough for Love